andyatkinson/andyatkinson.github.io/_posts/2021-08-10-pgbench-workload-simulation.md

 This technique may be useful to use to help tune memory parameters like `shared_buffers` to understand how changing the parameter affects the performance.

 Another tool for PostgreSQL benchmarking is [HammerDB](https://github.com/TPC-Council/HammerDB).
+HammerDB may have a more realistic workload test environment out of the box.

 This form of database benchmarking is best for testing parameter changes, system resource usage and that sort of thing.